It's Better By Bike

 From Sunset Cliffs beach, bike back to Newport Avenue, Ocean Beach's main strip.
-There you can choose to get an informal dinner of burgers and shakes from Hodad's or put your bikes on the 923 bus to return downtown.
+There you can choose to get an informal dinner of burgers and shakes from world- (or at least San Diego-) famous Hodad's or put your bikes on the 923 bus to return downtown for something less gluttonous.

 Once downtown, lock up your bikes somewhere secure, let Pete from Stay Classy Bike Rentals know where you left them so he can pick them up, then conclude your whirlwind San Diego adventure by exploring the dining and drinking options along India Street in Little Italy.